Discharging any Destructive Device or Attempt to Do So

-There are many different ways that people can violate this statute.
+There are many different ways that people can violate this statute in West Palm Beach.
 We all have heard stories of individuals making bombs and setting them off to cause terror.
 It is easy to figure out that is prohibited; however, there are other ways that people can violate this statute that people are not aware of.

 Many of us have seen protesters on TV marching or rioting for some cause.
 As things heat up, protesters start throwing rocks and Molotov cocktails at police.
 An individual who creates a Molotov cocktail can be convicted of breaking this Florida statute.
 On top of that, Florida’s 10-20-Life rule kicks in and requires at least a 10 year minimum mandatory sentence just for possession.
 If it explodes, you could be facing a 20 year minimum mandatory prison sentence.
 See Wallace v.
 State.

 Teens that have too much free time, a “cookbook,” and are unsupervised tend to commit this crime.
 They might make homemade firecrackers that are way more powerful than the store bought ones and then use them to blow up mailboxes.
 Others make dry ice bombs, acid bombs, or some other type of chemical reaction bomb based upon word of mouth instructions or from reading online.
 All of these “pranks” can get you arrested and charged with violating this crime.
 An individual who is convicted for a “prank” won’t be laughing anymore.What the State Has to Prove to Convict You of This Crime in West Palm Beach

 The state prosecutor has to prove: